-In the foreign exchange market, major currencies trod water for now.
+In the foreign exchange market, major currencies were on the sidelines for now.

-The pound recovered from a five-month low on Tuesday but concerns about a disorderly departure from the European Union meant gains were minimal, amid promises from U.S. President Donald Trump of a "phenomenal" post-Brexit trade deal.
-Sterling was last trading a marginally 0.1% firmer at $1.272.
+The pound recovered on Tuesday, after suffering its 4th consecutive week of losses against the euro, but concerns about a disorderly departure from the European Union meant gains were minimal, amid promises from U.S. President Donald Trump of a "phenomenal" post-Brexit trade deal.
+Sterling was last quoted at $1.2701.

-Other major currencies were relatively calm, with the safe-haven yen still supported but demand was limited.
-The yen firmed 0.1% against the dollar to 108.00 yen.
+Other major currencies were relatively calm, with the safe-haven yen still supported but not aggressively so.
+The dollar was holding at 108.13 yen, flat on the day.